 HOW should this medicine be used?

-Hydromorphone comes as a liquid, a tablet, and an extended-release (long-acting) tablet to take by mouth.
-The liquid is usually taken every 3 to 6 hours and the tablets are usually taken every 4 to 6 hours.
-The extended-release tablets are taken once daily with or without food.
-Take hydromorphone at around the same time(s) every day.
+Hydromorphone comes as a suppository to insert in the rectum.
+It is inserted usually once every 6 to 8 hours.
+Insert hydromorphone at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take hydromorphone exactly as directed.
+Use hydromorphone suppositories exactly as directed.

-Do not stop taking hydromorphone without talking to your doctor.
+Do not stop using hydromorphone suppositories without talking to your doctor.
+If you suddenly stop using hydromorphone suppositories, you may experience withdrawal symptoms including restlessness, teary eyes, runny nose, yawning, sweating, chills, hair standing on end, muscle and joint pain, widening of the pupils (black circles in the middle of the eyes), irritability, anxiety, backache, weakness, stomach cramps, difficulty falling asleep or staying asleep, nausea, loss of appetite, vomiting, diarrhea, fast breathing, or fast heartbeat.
 Your doctor will probably decrease your dose gradually.
-If you suddenly stop taking hydromorphone, you may experience withdrawal symptoms including restlessness, teary eyes, runny nose, yawning, sweating, chills, hair standing on end, muscle or joint pain, widening of the pupils (black circles in the middle of the eyes), irritability, anxiety, backache, weakness, stomach cramps, difficulty falling asleep or staying asleep, nausea, loss of appetite, vomiting, diarrhea, fast breathing, or fast heartbeat.
-Your doctor will probably decrease your dose gradually.
-If you do not take hydromorphone extended-release tablets for longer than 3 days for any reason, talk to your doctor before you start taking the medication again.

 Are there OTHER USES for this medicine?